 Quakers try to interact with God in every part of their lives, not just during church services.
 They emphasize listening to God and others.
 Because of this, some Quakers practice a partially silent service, which shares some similarities with the reflective aspects of communion in that congregants are introspective and attentive to the leading of God.

 However, unlike communion, there is no leader in a silent, non-programmed service.
 Rather, each person shares when they feel the leading of the Spirit to do so.
 Many Quakers believe that rituals such as the practice of communion, distract, rather than focus, a Christian’s mind on God.
+(Also see What Christian Denominations Believe in Predestination?)

 The Salvation Army doesn’t offer communion